Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Washington stats and trends

-- Washington has one win against the spread in six games this season.
+- Washington has one win against the spread in six games this year.

-- Washington's games this year have hit the over on four of six set point totals (66.7%).
+- Washington has eclipsed the over/under in 66.7% of its opportunities this season (four times in six games with a set point total).

+- The Football Team average 22.7 points per game, comparable to the 22.7 the Packers allow.

-- Washington is 1-2 against the spread and 2-1 overall when the team piles up more than 315 yards.
+- Washington is 1-2 against the spread and 2-1 overall when the team churns out over 315.0 yards.

-- The Football Team have nine giveaways this season, while the Packers have nine takeaways.
+- This season the Football Team have turned the ball over nine times, while the Packers have forced 9 turnovers.

 Home and road insights